Adoption Home Study in Colorado

 Once you’ve been placed with a child, your home study provider or child-placing agency will complete post-placement visits to ensure that your child is adjusting well.
 Your adoption can be finalized several months later in court.
 Ask your CO adoption home study provider to learn more about post-placement requirements.

 In addition to social, financial and medical records that you’ll need to submit, safety features installed in your home, background checks and training courses, there are a number of things you’ll need to do to complete your home study for adoption in Colorado.

 To review the full Colorado adoption home study checklist and to learn more about the homes study for adoption process, contact your adoption home study provider.
-Call 1-800-ADOPTION now to learn more about the home study for adoption in Colorado, or find your nearest home study provider in Colorado at 1-800-HomeStudy.com.
+Find your nearest home study provider in Colorado at 1-800-HomeStudy.com.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.